brittneybrown/examplereadme/README.md

 _What is your project?
 What's the general overview on it?_

 ### Who are we building for?
-_Brief introduction to product owner or company or whover this thing is for_
+_Brief introduction to product owner or company or whoever this thing is for_

 ### What is the main problem we are trying to solve?
 _What's the pain point?
 Why does this thing need to be built?_